Periodontal Disease Treatment – Carrollton, TX

 Your Pearly Whites

 Your teeth might take center stage when you smile, but they need healthy gums to support them.
 When plaque and bacteria build up and infect the gums, you might experience swelling, soreness, inflammation, and even bleeding when you brush or floss.
 Left untreated, gum disease could even permanently damage the structures keeping your teeth in place, resulting in tooth loss!
-That’s why Dr. Anthony Dillard offers periodontal (gum) disease treatment to heal your gums and preserve your pearly whites.
+That’s why Dr. Anthony Dillard offers periodontal disease treatment in our Carrollton, TX dental office to heal your gums and preserve your pearly whites.
 Call our dental office today to schedule the gentle treatment your gums need!

-Why Choose Anthony Dillard, DDS Family & Cosmetic Dentistry for Periodontal (Gum) Disease Treatment?
+Why Choose Anthony Dillard, DDS Family & Cosmetic Dentistry for Periodontal Disease Treatment?

 - Several Dental Sedation Options to Soothe Your Nerves